wildfly/quickstart/app-client/README.md

 ## System Requirements

-The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.
+The application this project produces is designed to be run on WildFly Application Server 11 or later.

-All you need to build this project is ${build.requirements}.
-See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
+See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-## Use of ${jboss.home.name}
+## Use of WILDFLY_HOME

-In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
-The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
+The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).

 ## Add the Application Users

-If the client and server are run on different hosts, you must add the following users to the ${product.name} server side application.
+If the client and server are run on different hosts, you must add the following users to the WildFly server side application.
 Be sure to use the names and passwords specified in the table as they are required to run this example.

 | **UserName** | **Realm** | **Password** | **Roles** |
 |:-----------|:-----------|:-----------|:-----------|